fpretto/revel-technical-test/README.md

 All relevant columns' names are self-explanatory of the data they contain.

 ## Tasks
 1. Using the datasets provided create a data model in a DBMS of your choice (we use PostgreSQL, but you can use whichever you prefer for this test) and load the data.
 Perform any transformations you consider necessary.
+We would prefer it if you use Python for the ETLs.

+Use SQL to answer the Operations and Marketing requests:

 2. The Operations team wants to gain insights about the usage of the cars by manufacturer (Chevrolet, Ford, VW, Dodge, etc.).
 This information will help them decide on which brand to focus for the next batch of cars to acquire.
 Particularly, they would like to know:
     - Number of trips done by car manufacturer